Bone Broth Fast: Your Guide to The Ultimate Reset

 How Bone Broth Can “Supercharge” Your Fast

-Bone broth is probably the best “health elixir” you can drink when you fast.
+Bone broth is a great liquid you can drink when you fast.
 It’s like filling up your gas tank with premium fuel.
-This is because bone broth provides a ton of bioavailable nutrition to support your body’s natural healing processes without taking you out of a fasted state.
+This is because bone broth is a source of bioavailable nutrition to support your body’s natural healing processes without taking you out of a fasted state.
 In contrast, you take in very few nutrients on a regular water fast.

-As mentioned above, bone broth is rich in collagen and gelatin, but animal bones also contain several other compounds and anti-inflammatory amino acids that are exceptionally healing to the body, such as glucosamine, chondroitin, hyaluronic acid, proline, and glycine.
-These nutrients can help:
+As mentioned above, bone broth contains naturally-occurring collagen and gelatin, but animal bones also contain several other compounds and amino acids that support the body, such as glucosamine, chondroitin, hyaluronic acid, proline, and glycine.
+These nutrients may help:

 How to Do A Bone Broth Fast

 To do a bone broth fast, all you need to do is consume five to eight cups of bone broth (in addition to herbal tea and water) during a fasting period of 24 hours.
 This 24-hour period is long enough to give your digestive system time to reset.